rubinius/rubinius/CONTRIBUTING.md

     $ bin/mspec core/array

-The -t option specifies which Ruby implementation to run the specs under.
-The default in Rubinius is to run them with Rubinius, so -tx is implied.
+The `-t` option specifies which Ruby implementation to run the specs under.
+The default in Rubinius is to run them with Rubinius, so `-tx` is implied.
 You can easily run with another target by giving the name of an executable on your PATH or the full path to an executable.
 Since the specs are intended to show the behavior of MRI, if you are writing new specs you need to run them under the current stable release of MRI 2.0.
-For example, if you have a ruby2.0.0 executable on your PATH, you can do the following:
+For example, if you have a `ruby2.0.0` executable on your `PATH`, you can do the following:

     $ bin/mspec -t ruby2.0.0 core/array

-Finally, if you are running bin/mspec in the Rubinius source directory, the location of the RubySpecs are known (spec/ruby/), so you can use the full path or the shortened version core/array above.
+Finally, if you are running `bin/mspec` in the Rubinius source directory, the location of the RubySpecs are known (`spec/ruby/`), so you can use the full path or the shortened version `core/array` above.

 ### Fixing A Bug